-The Company grants stock option awards and RSUs to employees and non-employees with varying vesting terms under the Xenetic Biosciences, Inc. Amended and Restated Equity Incentive Plan ("Stock Plan").
+The Company grants stock option awards and RSUs to employees and non-employees with varying vesting terms under the Xenetic Biosciences, Inc. Amended and Restated Equity Incentive Plan.
 The Company measures the fair value of stock option awards using the Black-Scholes option pricing model, which uses the assumptions noted in the tables below, including the risk-free interest rate, expected term, share price volatility, dividend yield and forfeiture rate.
 The risk-free interest rate is based upon the U.S. Treasury yield curve in effect at the time of grant, with a term that approximates the expected life of the option.
-For stock options issued in 2022 and 2021 that qualify as "plain vanilla" stock options, the expected term is based on the simplified method.
+For stock options issued in 2023 and 2022 that qualify as "plain vanilla" stock options, the expected term is based on the simplified method.
 The Company has a limited history of stock option exercises, which does not provide a reasonable basis for the Company to estimate the expected term of employee and non-employee stock options.
-For all other stock options, the Company estimates the expected life of the option.
+For all other stock options, the Company estimates the expected life using judgment based on the anticipated research and development milestones of the Company's clinical projects and behavior of the Company's employees and non-employees.
 The expected life of non-employee options is the contractual life of the option.
 The expected volatility rates are estimated based on the actual volatility of the Company.
-To the extent Company data is not available for the full expected term of the awards the Company uses a price volatility based on a blended rate of the Company's historical volatility with that of company has applied an expected dividend yield of 0% as the Company has not historically declared a dividend and does not anticipate declaring a dividend during the expected life of the options.
-The Company has not historically declared a dividend and does not anticipate declaring a dividend during the expected life of the options.
-The Company has not historically declared a dividend and does not anticipate declaring a dividend during the expected life of the options.
-The Company has applied an expected dividend yield of 0% as the Company has not historically declared a dividend and does not anticipate declari
+To the extent Company data is not available for the full expected term of the awards the Company uses a price volatility based on a blended rate of the Company's historical volatility with that of comparable publicly traded companies with drug candidates in similar therapeutic areas and stages of nonclinical and clinical development to the Company's drug candidates.
+The Company has applied an expected dividend yield of 0% as the Company has not historically declared a dividend and does not anticipate declaring a dividend during the expected life of the options.
+The Company accounts for forfeitures as they occur.